 Note: This article contains affiliate links, which means that at no extra charge to you, I may be compensated if you choose to use some of the services here.

-Here’s a quick look at what happens behind the scenes when you connect to a VPN without a “kill switch”:
+Here’s a quick look at what happens behind the scenes when you connect to a VPN without a VPN kill switch:

 It’s really as simple as that.

-How to Enable the Kill Switch Feature
+How to Enable Kill Switches

 More and more, I’m finding that many VPNs enable a kill switch by default – they don’t even give you an option to turn it off!

-For the purpose of this guide, I’m going to use two examples – ExpressVPN and NordVPN – to show you how to turn on the VPN kill switch feature.
+For the purpose of this guide, I’m going to use two examples – NordVPN and ExpressVPN – to show you how to make sure your VPN connections have a kill switch.

 The NordVPN Kill Switch (enabled by default)

-Unlike ExpressVPN, NordVPN enables the kill switch feature by default and, as far as I can tell, doesn’t allow you to turn it off.
+NordVPN enables the kill switch feature by default and, as far as I can tell, doesn’t allow you to turn it off.

 If you’re a fan of simplicity and beautiful maps, give NordVPN a try.
 They have excellent user apps and also offer a 30-day money back guarantee.

-Do I NEED this Kill Switch Feature?
+Do I NEED this VPN Kill Switch?

 Of course, it helps to understand exactly why you would want a VPN kill switch in the first place.
 The truth is that a kill switch isn’t much of a value add for the average VPN user who only connects to the internet at home.